-Healing Circle Talks at ZenOnco.io and Love Heals Cancer is the sacred platform where cancer fighters, survivors, caregivers, healers, and other health care professionals connect and listen to each other’s different ways of healing.
-People here are free to share their emotions, feelings, fears, journey, experiences, and happy moments without the fear of being judged.
+Healing Circle Talks at ZenOnco.io and Love Heals Cancer is the sacred platform where cancer fighters, survivors, caregivers, healers, and other healthcare professionals connect and listen to each other’s different ways of healing.
+People here are free to share their emotions, feelings, fears, journeys, experiences, and happy moments without fearing being judged.
 Everyone in this circle listens to each other with compassion, love, and curiosity.
-We all feel that each journey is inspirational and unique in its own way, and we all have the power within to fight cancer.
+We all feel that each journey is inspirational and unique, and we all have the power to fight cancer.
 Hence, we do not try to advise each other but rather try to rely on the power of silence to look within ourselves.

 About the Speaker

 Rajendra Shah is a cancer survivor, meditation expert, and motivational speaker.
 His cancer journey started when he was diagnosed with Rectal Cancer in January 2016.
 Even during his treatment, he was a figure of positivity and used to motivate patients while undergoing Chemotherapy sessions.
 He also used music as a sword against his problems and the cancer journey as a catalyst to begin many activities and hobbies.
 He is presently a Yoga and meditation expert and offers motivational talks to cancer patients and caregivers.

 Rajendra Shah shares his cancer journey.